 This follows naturally from the previous point.
 Moving from doing repetitive tasks to being an expert for business should be a more interesting and rewarding job overall.

 As technology does more and more of the routine work in financial administration, job seekers are looking for new job descriptions and more challenging jobs.
 Making sure your technology is up to date is a way to ensure your workforce is on top of its game.

 Handling hundreds of thousands of purchase invoices by hand every month?
 No, we didn’t think so either.

-The goals of financial administration are to have company’s numbers correct and up-to-date.
-So the job is about correctness and speed which leads directly to cost effectiveness.
+The goals of financial administration are to have the company’s numbers correct and up-to-date.
+So the job is about correctness and speed which leads directly to cost-effectiveness.
 All of this is what automation is about and what automation can achieve.
 That is why it should be crystal clear that financial administration should be on the frontline of using automation.

 Despite so many clear benefits, what hinders adopting automation in companies?

 Interviewees had a long list of bottlenecks they saw hindering the speed of adopting automation.
 These bumps roughly fall into three categories: people, processes, and knowledge.

 “It has long been discussed that digital this and digital that, but financial administrations are either too scared or unwilling to change their processes.
 Financial administrators are pedantic, obedient people who kindly do whatever is asked and do not question their ways of working.”

 This rather provocative quote from Jouko Peltonen from Technopolis demonstrates one of the ways in which people are one bottleneck that slows down automation development in financial administration.

 But it is not necessarily always the case that people don’t question the status quo.
 Sometimes there is active resistance from people.
 Jesse Ahokas from Efima believes that some of the negative attitudes towards automation might come from previous bad experiences with automation, which might contribute to resistance to change.